 Fauna’s Adventures is an ever-growing body of photographic work created by Award-winning blind photographer Ted Tahquechi to promote the use of legitimate service animals in the travel and hospitality industries.
 The project features images of Ted and his guide dog Fauna from their travels both local and international.
-The collection made its debut at Access Gallery in the Santa Fe Art District in Denver and is slated for showings through the end of this year.
-If you would like to exhibit this work in your establishment, please feel free to contact Ted at firstname.lastname@example.org
+The collection made its debut at Access Gallery in the Santa Fe Art District in Denver 2019 and is slated for showings through 2021.
+If you would like to exhibit this work in your establishment, please feel free to contact Ted at email@example.com

 From the artist: